 The Pre-Rollover Audit Listing is run on the current year database.
 This report needs to be run prior to starting the Rollover so that it can be used to locate and correct errors in student records that have potential rollover issues.

 Clicking on the Pre-Rollover Audit Listing button displays the report options in a new tab.
 Select the appropriate options and click on the Run Report button.

 The following report is generated.
 This report can be used to locate errors in student records with potential rollover issues.

 Refer to the Pre-Rollover Audit Listing article for more information on this report.

 The Table Record Counts (Pre) report displays a record count for every table in the Aeries database and should be run on the current year database after all records have been cleaned up and before the Rollover process has been initiated.
 Once Rollover has completed it should also be run on the New Year database.
 The two reports can then be compared to determine if the appropriate amount of records were copied to the new year.
-Clicking on the Table Record Counts (Pre) button will immediately run the report since there are no options to select.
+Clicking on the Table Record Counts (Pre) button immediately runs the report since there are no options to select.

 After the data in the current year database have been cleaned up and the Pre-Rollover reports have been run, the Rollover process can begin.
 We highly recommend that a test run of the rollover is performed on a copy of the current year database and results are verified before it is run against the live database.

 - The New Year Rollover process requires that the website is accessed via HTTPS